ibm-cloud-docs/secrets-manager/secret-rotate.md

 If you prefer to schedule your certificates to be automatically renewed, you can enable automatic rotation for certificates when you order them, or by editing the details of an existing certificate.
 In the certificate's next rotation cycle, {{site.data.keyword.secrets-manager_short}} reorders the certificate 31 days before it expires.

-Certificates that expires in less than 31 days must also be rotated manually before rotation becomes automatic in the following cycles.
+Certificates that expire in less than 31 days must also be rotated manually before rotation becomes automatic in the following cycles.
 {: note}

 1. If you're [ordering a certificate](/docs/secrets-manager?topic=secrets-manager-user-credentials#user-credentials-ui), enable the rotation options.